‘No one thought it went well:’ Local leader, veteran on Afghanistan withdrawal a year on

 A year after the withdrawal, Stefanovic says no one is satisfied with how it happened, or what came after.

-“Everybody remembers the video footage of guys falling off the plane as it left Kabul Airport,” he says, adding, “No one thought it went well.”
+“Everybody remembers the video footage of guys falling off the plane as it left Kabul Airport,” he said, adding, “No one thought it went well.”

 Stefanovic says the interpreters then and now are big targets for the Taliban.
 All the more reason to continue to get everyone who wants out, out.

-“Go and practice some self-care because often we can too easily get sucked back into that war in our minds,” he says.
+“Go and practice some self-care because often we can too easily get sucked back into that war in our minds,” he said.

 He said there will never be a day when the US and its allies can trust the Taliban government.
 He hopes that the best can eventually come out of such a tough situation.